Waste and recycling

-Bins are located around campus, in kitchen areas, in offices and in shared spaces in halls of residence.
-We are all responsible for recycling correctly.
+Bins are located around campus, in kitchen areas, in corridors and in shared spaces in halls of residence.
+We are all have a shared responsibility for recycling correctly.

 Bins-3